-As a result of instituting the proposed MAT in Secondary Education program, Old Dominion University anticipates producing a net increase of 50 teachers annually in Secondary Education (6th -12th grades) by program maturity in 2029 than what ODU currently produces.
+As a result of instituting the proposed MAT in Elementary Education program, Old Dominion University anticipates producing a net increase of 50 teachers annually in Elementary Education (PreK-Grade 6) by program maturity in 2029.
 The proposed Master of Arts in Teaching (MAT) is designed for students who do not make the decision to become teachers until they obtain an undergraduate degree and, in some cases, are in the workforce.
 The professional competencies such as classroom management, lesson planning, student teaching, and assessment of student learning are part of each curriculum; faculty at ODU are proposing a program that offers these competencies, along with clinically-rich coursework, experiences in schools and classrooms, preparation of teachers who are skilled at culturally responsive pedagogy, and a focus on diverse students.
-ODU's proposed MAT program will provide non-traditional education students a clear and efficient pathway to licensure.
+ODU's proposed MAT program will provide non-traditional education students a clear and efficient pathway to PreK -Grade 6 licensure.